Tasks

 After applying the current task, the Task Manager immediately goes to the next task.
 In this example, the task Config contains five categories (bold font) for different sets of properties (plain font).

-The Tasks Browser toolbar contains the following tools:
+The Tasks Browser user interface contains the following tools:

 ToolDescription